 Data timeliness examples for other databases are shown in the documentation of the daily_data_ingestion_delay data quality check in the DQOps documentation.

+Data timeliness is monitored by data observability tools, such as DQOps, by running timeliness data quality checks to measure the age of data.
 DQOps supports configuring data timeliness monitoring checks both in a YAML file and using a user interface.

 The YAML file can be stored in the source repository.
 This example of configuring a data freshness check provides the configuration of the column names in the monitored table that contain the event timestamp and the insertion timestamp column names.
-The name of the monitored table is not shown in the YAML file, because DQOps follows the principle of “configuration by convention”, storing the table name as the file name.
+The name of the monitored table is not shown in the YAML file because DQOps follows the principle of “configuration by convention,” storing the table name as the file name.

 The daily_data_freshness monitoring check requires a threshold parameter to decide how long data freshness delay should trigger a data quality issue at a warning severity level.